juanvi-v/Q3Task/README.md

 Task manager plugin for CakePHP 2.x

-Requires Q3Toolbox you can get here: https://github.com/juanvi-v/Q3Toolbox
+Requires the Q3Toolbox you can get from here: https://github.com/juanvi-v/Q3Toolbox